totaldebug/atomic-calendar-revive/README.md

-# atomic calendar card v0.6.4
+# atomic calendar card v0.7.0
 Advanced calendar card for Home Assistant with Lovelace

 Calendar card with advanced settings.
 It loads calendar events from Home Assistant - Google calendar component.

 The most important features:
-- Shows time of events in a different way (dates, hours)
+- No need to load external libraries (everything is included)
 - Custom colors and settings for different calendars, custom font sizes, colors of every text and line
+- All translations included, few of the words can be configured in settings
+* Event mode:
+- Shows nearest events, one by one, day by day, time of events in a different way (dates, hours)
 - Moves today's completed events up and dim them
 - Highlights the next event, or show a progress bar
-- No need to load external libraries (everything is included)
+* Calendar mode:
+- Show full month and more (a table with 42 days) wich configurable events icons like holiday, birthday
-- All translations included, few of the words can be configured in settings
+- Quick overview of the following months
+- Fast switch between both modes, or make one of them default

 TODO:
-- event progress
 - a lot of fixes and improvements

 The component should not work slower than other calendars, the bottleneck is the download of data from Google calendar.